 The tree can grow with a single trunk or with several trunks.
 It is an erect trunk, and the oval canopy is low and spreading.
 It can grow to 40 feet (12 m.) tall and almost as wide.
 It can shoot up at a rate of 3 feet (1 m.) a year and can live up to 60 years.

 Chinese tallow blossoms are small and yellow, borne on 8 inches (20 cm.) spikes.
 They attract bees and other insects and are followed by fruit: three-lobed capsules containing seeds covered with a white waxy coating.

 According to Chinese tallow tree information, it grows in U.S. Department of Agriculture plant hardiness zones 8 through 10.
 It is a thirsty tree and Chinese tallow care includes regular and adequate irrigation.

 How to Grow a Chinese Tallow

 If attempting to grow a Chinese tallow, expect a moderate amount of maintenance.
 Plant the seedling in a sunny location, or at least one that gets partial sun.

 Chinese tallow care involves providing regular water.
 The tree requires moist soil for fast growth.
 Don’t worry about the soil texture.
-The tree accepts clay, loam or sandy soil, although it prefers acidic pH to alkaline.
+The tree accepts clay, loam, or sandy soil, although it prefers acidic pH over alkaline.